You’ve come to the right place! It’s still DNR’s website, just more mobile-friendly and accessible.

 Once the NGDS project was complete, we used the new data to model Washington State.
 This work resulted in the Geothermal Favorability Model of Washington State (OFR 2014-02).
 The results generally agreed with the favorable areas shown in GM-25, highlighting several zones in the Cascade Range as worthy of attention.

-We are working with partners at AltaRock Energy, BOS Technologies, Temple University, and the U.S. Forest Service.
-We are also using more advanced techniques to model permeability based on stress and strain parameters in three dimensions.
+We worked with partners at AltaRock Energy, BOS Technologies, Temple University, and the U.S. Forest Service.
+We used more advanced techniques to model permeability based on stress and strain parameters in three dimensions.
 For more information on this project, see the poster we presented at the 2014 Geothermal Resources Council Annual Meeting, or check our our Geothermal Fact Sheet.
+Also see the final technical report to the U.S. Department of Energy, which captures the full details of the project.

 Why am I hearing about heat pumps?

-Starting in July 2023, newly amended and adopted Washington State Energy Codes will require heat pumps for space heating in all new buildings and heat pumps for water heating in all new commercial buildings.
-The decision by the Washington State Building Code Council is motivated by the 2021 State Energy Strategy, which identifies heat pumps as a tool to help decarbonize buildings through increasing energy efficiency and directly cutting carbon emissions.
+Amendments to Washington State Energy Codes will require new homes and buildings to meet revised energy performance standards for heating.
+These revised standards are motivated by the 2021 State Energy Strategy, which identifies heat pumps as a tool to help decarbonize buildings through increasing energy efficiency and directly cutting carbon emissions.

 Federal incentives supporting these new building codes in the form of rebates and tax credits are being made available to Washington residents.
 More information about these incentives is available through the State Energy Office at the Department of Commerce.